Sandra Palmer, LPGA Star of the 1970s

 Palmer was a founding member of the Women's Senior Golf Tour, later known as the Legends Tour.
 She also became a highly respected golf instructor after retirement from tour golf, including many years as the head teaching pro at Sahalee Country Club near Seattle, Washington.

 In 2000, Palmer was named to the LPGA Tour's 50th anniversary list of the Top 50 players and teachers.
-She is a member of the Texas Golf Hall of Fame, the National Collegiate Golf Hall of Fame, and the Legends Hall of Fame (the Hall of the Legends Tour).
-As of 2024, Palmer will be a member of the World Golf Hall of Fame.
+She is a member of the World Golf Hall of Fame, the Texas Golf Hall of Fame, the National Collegiate Golf Hall of Fame, and the Legends Hall of Fame (the Hall of the Legends Tour).

 In 1975, Palmer played an ingenue golfer in a comedy skit with Bob Hope — one full of sexual double-entendres — that was featured in the Perry Como's Lake Tahoe Holiday television special: